“Little Carnegie…it cultivates a studied unpredictability…”

 In 2008, ISSUE was awarded a 20-year lease on a theater space in the historic 110 Livingston Street building in Downtown Brooklyn.
 Following a select number of special presentations in 2010-11, ISSUE commenced full-time programming in the new space in 2012.
 Offering a centralized location and an audience capacity more than double that of any previous space ISSUE had occupied, the new theater has helped facilitate a degree of publicity and awareness unique for our community of under-recognized artists.

 In 2012, ISSUE completed a $4 million City-funded capital campaign to carry out necessary renovations to bring the space to code and adapt it for multidisciplinary performance.
-Working with NYC’s Department of Design and Construction, architect WORKac will complete design plans by the end of 2013.
-Renovations will begin in 2014, with a grand re-opening in 2015.
+Working with NYC’s Department of Design and Construction, and architect WORKac, renovations begin in February 2015, with a grand re-opening in 2016.
 Once renovated, the space will serve as Brooklyn’s first permanent home for experimental art and function as a critical catalyst for the cultural revitalization of Downtown Brooklyn.

 Suzanne Fiol (5/9/60 – 10/5/09)